HrdChicken/Connect4/README.md

 ![Draw](images/draw.png)

 ## Technology Used
--HTML
+- HTML
--CSS
+- CSS
--JAVASCRIPT
+- JAVASCRIPT

 ## Game
 [Connect Four Game](https://hrdchicken.github.io/Connect4/)

 ## Next Steps
--I want to be able to show the circles dropping from the top to bottom.
+- I want to be able to show the circles dropping from the top to bottom.
--Add sound effects when circles are placed.
+- Add sound effects when circles are placed.